joannakl/cs102/syllabus.markdown

 **Do not hand-in homeworks (DNHI)** are given to encourage you to practice the material that we discuss in class.
-The problem sets  and list of problems from the book that you should be looking at are listed under the _Resources_ tab of this page.
-This of these problems also as a review and practice for the exam. <br>
+The problem sets  and list of problems from the book that you should be looking at are listed under the _Daily_ tab of this page.
+You should use these problems also as a review and practice for the exams as well. <br>

 Recitations and Piazza posts are good places to have those problems discussed!

+# Exams
+---

+There will be a midterm and a final exam.
+All exams are cumulative.

+**Missing an exam:** There will be no make-up exams.
+Failure to take an exam counts as a zero grade on that exam.
+The only exception to this rule is for students who have a legitimate serious medical or personal emergency (documented).
+These students need to talk to me as soon as possible (trying to excuse an exam absence a week after it happened will not work).

 # Academic Integrity Policy